Komen5/NLP-Phase-4-Project/README.md

 ## Modelling
 All models involved removing a common list of stop words (as well as a list of stop words that we supplemented), tokenizing and lemmatizing the tweet text feature.
+The central aspect of this project revolves around training and evaluating different machine-learning models for sentiment analysis.
+These models included Naive Bayes, Neural Networks, Random Forest, and XGBoost, among others.
+To address class imbalance within the dataset, we applied oversampling techniques.
+These strategies effectively enhanced the models' performance and their ability to accurately classify tweets.

-## Model Evaluation
+## Model Comparison
-- The `Neural Networks (Fine-Tuned)` model has the highest test accuracy and precision, showing that fine-tuning significantly improves its performance.
+- The `Neural Networks (Fine-Tuned)` model had the highest test accuracy and precision, showing that fine-tuning significantly improves its performance.
 - `Naive Bayes` and `Random Forest` (Default and Fine-Tuned) models show reasonable performance but lag behind the neural network models.
 - `XGBoost` shows a slight improvement after fine-tuning but still underperforms compared to the Neural Networks.
 Each model has its strengths, but based on the metrics provided, the fine-tuned Neural Networks model appears to be the best performer in terms of test accuracy and precision.